cry-inc/e57/README.md

-A pure Rust E57 library without unsafe code.
+A pure Rust E57 library.

 The scope is for now limited to reading unstructured point clouds.
 This migth change in the future.